ydongchoi/EpirocChallenge/README.md

 By following these steps, you will have the necessary Azure services configured and integrated with your Epiroc Challenge project.

 ### Configuration

 Ensure that the `appsettings.json` file is properly configured with your Azure services and other necessary settings.

 By following these steps, you will have the development environment set up and ready for the Epiroc Challenge project.

 ## Testing

 - **Backend Testing**: Use xUnit for writing and running tests.
 - **Frontend Testing**: Use Jest for writing and running tests.

+## Issue

+When you do test, there is some error not showing data.
+Press F12 and see the message "connection started" in the console.
+Then press F5, and the speed control goes to 0, and you see the battery at 100%.
+Then start it.
+Note that Azure SignalR is on the free tier, which allows up to 20,000 messages per day.

+If you have any questions, contact me at yeongdong.choi7@gmail.com.